 What is the purity of steel?

-After the type and grade of non-metallic inclusions in steel are tested and evaluated by microscope, and through statistical calculation, a relatively macro steel purity level (or index), that is, the purity of steel, is obtained, which provides a basis for more comprehensive evaluation of steel quality.
+After testing and evaluating the type and grade of non-metallic inclusions in steel under a microscope and performing statistical calculations, a relatively macro level of steel purity (or index) is obtained.
+This purity level serves as a basis for a more comprehensive evaluation of the steel’s quality.

 Annex C of the ISO 4967 standard gives the formula of the relevant purity level Ci: